 In coaching, a variety of activities may be undertaken, such as talking, drawing, using coaching cards, role play, brainstorming, review of questionnaires that you filled in, or working within set coaching or leadership frameworks.
 What we do will depend on what you need and what you enjoy.

-We will meet in person or via Zoom, and the discussions will last around 1 or 2 hours.
+We will meet in person or via Zoom, and the discussions will last around 1 hours.
 The exact process isn't fixed, in our initial discussion we will discuss exactly what would work for you.
 Face to face meetings usually take place in comfortable private surroundings in the beautiful village of Cropwell Butler in Nottinghamshire.

 Coaching run, coaching walk

 Coaching can also take place outdoors, walking, or running.
 This takes advantage of the benefits that being outdoors in nature adds, and can combine exercise with coaching.
 Any running will be at a slow enough pace to suit us both and allow us to talk.